RythenGlyth/EbookDownloader/README.md

 ## Bildungslogin

-Cornelsen and Westermann have token-login support, allowing login using Bildungslogin accounts.
+Cornelsen, Click-n-Study, and Westermann have token-login support, allowing login using Bildungslogin accounts.

 ### Cornelsen